peicongjian/python_self_study/README.md

 # python_self_study
-This repository includes my answers for questions during study python language.
+Includes my answers for questions during study python language.

+#This is the first time I use github.
+I heard this from internet.
+Many gus are recommend use git instead of svn.
+#So, I'm here.